WeileiZeng/photo-cell/README.md

 # photo-cell
-Combine photos to see what we can made out of it; and interpret a photo in different ways.

 In this project, I use thousands of photos as 'pixels' to create/map one big background photo.
 Those are not exact pixels in the background photo, but an amount of pixels in some given rectangular area of the backgournd photo.
 Hence, I call it cells, and reach the name of this project 'photo-cell'